YinJC/uk-tex-faq/FAQ-multidoc.md

----
-layout: page
-title: A 'report' from lots of 'article's
+# A 'report' from lots of 'article's
----

 This is a requirement, for example, if one is preparing the proceedings of a conference whose papers were submitted in LaTeX.